 University's general requirement: A four year Honours degree, or equivalent, from a recognized post-secondary institution with a B- average over the last two years of full-time equivalent study. *Please note that some departments set their admission requirement higher than B-.

-Familiarity with the social sciences.
-Students should have completed one undergraduate course in economics (preferably micro-economics), one other undergraduate course in a social science discipline (Geography, Sociology, Anthropology, Political Science or International Development) and one course in social science resesarch methods of equivalent (qualitative or quantitative).
+Recommended: Familiarity with the social sciences.
+It is recommended that applicants have completed one undergraduate course in economics (preferably micro-economics), one other undergraduate course in a social science discipline (Geography, Sociology, Anthropology, Political Science or International Development) and one course in social science resesarch methods (qualitative or quantitative).

 PhD Specific Requirements: